wllclngn/School/Graduate-School/CIS657/FINAL/TECHDOC.md

 The object file xinu_simulation.o must exist in the output/obj directory Linking errors with -m elf_i386 flag on modern systems 3.2 Absolute Requirements
-DO NOT MODIFY any files in the XINU OS/ directory
+- DO NOT MODIFY any files in the XINU OS/ directory
-Must generate object files that can be linked with XINU Must handle long Windows paths correctly
+- Must generate object files that can be linked with XINU
+- Must handle long Windows paths correctly
-Must isolate simulation code from XINU header conflicts Use only #  style comments in code
+- Must isolate simulation code from XINU header conflicts
+- Use only # style comments in code
-Never hardcode timestamps or usernames - always get them from the system at runtime
+- !!!
+CRITICAL !!!
+NEVER hardcode timestamps or usernames - ALWAYS get them from the system at runtime using the exact function in section 4.4

 4. Implementation Strategy
 4.1 Path Handling Solution
 Python